 Judges are appointed by the Governor-General by commission as justices in accordance with Chapter III of the Australian Constitution.
 A judge is appointed for a term expiring when they reach the age of 70 years.

 Section 8 of the Federal Circuit Court of Australia Act 1999 provides that the Court consists of a Chief Judge and such other judges as appointed.
-At 30 June 2016, 65 judges held appointment to the Court (including the Chief Judge).
-More detail on judicial officers can be found at Appendix B.

 |Rolf Driver||Sydney||31 July 2000|